andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 Slap your grandma<br>
 </div>

+Poetry.
+Simple as that.

-Now the first time that Linda Belans, a proud grandmother, hears the bard of Sarepta, Louisiana suggest said matriarchal thwacking her face turns red.
+So the first time that Linda Belans, a proud grandmother, hears the bard of Sarepta, Louisiana suggest such a brutish act of matriarchal thwacking her face turns red.

 "SLAP YOUR GRANDMA!!??"

-If Trace Adkins had a grandma the caliber of Linda Belans he wouldn't even think of such a calamatous feat of skullduggery.
+If Trace Adkins had a grandma the caliber of Linda Belans he wouldn't even think of such a calamitous feat of skullduggery.

 was not nonplussed with the suggestion.
 As you can imagine it became a running joke during rehearsals.
 The timing worked out that Mr Adkins's advocation for